wbaer/wbaer.net/content/posts/microsoft-search-apis/series-getting-started-with-powershell-and-microsoft-search.md

 | 1.2.0  | Microsoft.Graph  | PSGallery  | Microsoft Graph PowerShell module  |

 To update the SDK in the future, you can simply run Update-Module Microsoft.Graph.

+Now we need to install the Microsoft.Graph.Authentication module.
+To install this module, simply run Install-Module Microsoft.Graph.Authentication

+Read and write all groups
+Maintain access to data you have given Microsoft Grapg PowerShell acccess to View your basic profile information

+Once you have granted access you will see a message in PowerShell Welcome to Microsoft Graph!

+Install-Module -Name Microsoft.Graph.Search